Ethan826/udacity-fend-resume/README.md

     wrote a shim function that fixes URLs in an ad hoc fashion.
 This is a bad design, but the only way I can see to do it with the limitation on the “JSON” object.
+* I refactored the hiding functionality into the `resumeBuilder` file, and have left reimplementing it as a TODO.
+The characteristics that code relies on have changed in my implementation.
+The rubric does not require this functionality.
+* I have not implemented the international name functionality, as it is not required in the rubric.

 [^1]: It’s not actually JSON.
 See
     [here](http://stackoverflow.com/questions/2001449/is-it-valid-to-define-functions-in-json-results).